A method for bounding oscillatory integrals in terms of non-oscillatory integrals: Background and theorem statements.

 One often estimates a one-dimensional oscillatory integral by applying the method of stationary phase or its consequences, for example using the Van der Corput lemma.
 The Van der Corput lemma alone may not give optimal estimates when averaging over the remaining $n-1$ variables.
 A more refined use of stationary phase may improve things, but such methods can give endpoint terms and sublevel set measures that may be hard to average effectively over these remaining variables.

 In this paper, we will give a theorem (Theorem 1.1) that bounds a one-dimensional oscillatory integral in terms of a single non-oscillatory integral, combined with a single endpoint term.
-If $f(x_1,...,x_n)$ in $(1.1)$ is real analytic, if one uses this theorem in say the $x_n$ variable, then Theorem 1.1 gives a bound that is amenable to averaging over the $x_1,...,x_{n-1}$ variables.
-This will lead to a corresponding result (Theorem 3.2) on $n$ dimensional oscillatory integrals of the form $(1.1)$.
-We will also show that Theorem 1.1 is efficient in various senses; in addition to minimizing the presence of endpoint terms that appear in integrations by parts in such one-dimensional oscillatory integrals, it properly takes into account critical points of the phase, and also (Theorem 4.1) essentially contains the information given by the Van der Corput lemma, at least for polynomials.

-We also prove a theorem (Theorem 1.2) with weaker hypotheses which gives a similar statement except it includes some endpoint terms that are not stable under general perturbations of the phase.
-Nonetheless, this result can give useful estimates for individual phase functions.
+This can be used in the oscillatory integral $(1.1)$ by integrating in the radial direction, applying Theorem 1.1, and then integrating the result over the unit sphere.
+This "oscillatory integral method of rotations" frequently bounds the oscillatory integral by associated sublevel set measures in a natural way, as we will see in section 3, as the maximal measure of a the set where the phase function is within a single period.

-We will make use of a result (Theorem 2.1) providing uniform bounds above and below on parallel lines for real analytic functions and/or its derivatives.
-This will enable us to average Theorem 1.1 in the above manner for any real analytic $f(x_1,...,x_n)$.
-This result leads to some corollaries (Corollaries 2.1.1-2.1.3) concerning the behavior of real analytic functions on parallel lines.
+To prove the uniformity of the relevant constants in Theorem 1.1 over the unit sphere for real analytic $f(x)$, we will make use of a result (Theorem 2.1) providing uniform bounds above and below on parallel lines for real analytic functions and/or its derivatives.
+This will enable us to average Theorem 1.1 in the above manner.
+This result leads to some corollaries (Corollaries 2.1.1-2.1.3) concerning the behavior of real analytic functions on parallel lines which may be of interest to the reader in their own right.
+Theorem 2.1 will be proven in section 6.

+We also prove a theorem (Theorem 1.2) with weaker hypotheses which gives a similar statement to Theorem 1.1 except it includes some endpoint terms that are not stable under general perturbations of the phase.
+Nonetheless, this result provides useful estimates for various classes of phase functions.
+Similarly to the real analytic case, in section 3 we will use this result in the radial direction and then integrate over the sphere to bound oscillatory integrals by sublevel set measures in a natural way, this time for classes of phases with zeroes of infinite order at the origin.

+In section 4, we will describe a few ways in which Theorems 1.1 and 1.2 can be viewed as efficient, and in section 5 we will provide the proofs of Theorems 1.1 and 1.2.

 We should point out there have been various papers focusing on scalar oscillatory integrals of the type considered here.
-We mention [CaCWr] [G] [Gi] [Gr] [PhStS] [Va] as some examples.
+We mention [BaGuZhZo] [CaCWr] [G] [Gi] [Gr] [PhStS] [V] as some examples.

 Throughout this paper, for a $C^k$ function $f(x)$ on a closed interval $[a,b]$, for $p \leq k$ we will write $f^{(p)}(x)$ to denote the standard $p$th derivative if $x \in (a,b)$, and the appropriate left or right-hand $p$th derivative if $x$ is an endpoint $a$ or $b$.